 Day 4: Day Trip to Española Island

 Rise early for an exciting day trip to Española Island.
 You'll travel by boat for more than an hour before disembarking at Punta Suarez.
-You will immediately begin hiking through the island, looking for waved albatrosses, as well as nazca and blue-footed boobies.
+You will immediately begin hiking through the island, looking for waved albatrosses and blue-footed boobies.
 These birds are some of the most famous wildlife in the Galapagos, so seeing them will be a highlight of your trip.

-Day 6: Flight to Isabela Island
+Day 6: Fly to Isabela Island

 In the early morning, you will head to the airport to board a short flight to Isabela Island.
 Once there, you'll have the rest of the morning and early afternoon to explore at your own pace.
-We recommend visiting the Flamingo Lagoon or the Giant Tortoise Breeding Station.
+Consider visiting the Flamingo Lagoon or the Giant Tortoise Breeding Station.

 Day 7: Hike the Sierra Negra Volcano

 The majestic Sierra Negra Volcano is the highlight of today's agenda.
 You'll do a six-hour roundtrip hike to its summit, from where you'll get to see the second-largest volcanic crater in the world.
-Walk around spectacular lava landscapes, taking in the northern volcanoes in Isabela and Fernandina Islands.
+Walk around spectacular lava landscapes, taking in views of the northern volcanoes on Isabela and Fernandina Islands.
 During your climb, make sure to be on the lookout for the unique vegetation that inhabits the area.
 You'll have some free time after you get back to Isabela Island.
 If you still have energy, you can go snorkeling at Concha Perla or head to a beach to relax.

 Day 8: Excursion to Los Tuneles

 Get ready for more wildlife encounters with a thrilling excursion to Los Tuneles, a perfect snorkeling spot.
-A series of lava flows have produced unique geological formations, like arcs and tunnels underneath and above the water, which makes the area a truly excellent place to swim around.
-In the shallow waters, you can find tropical fish, rays, turtles, sea horses, and white-tipped reef sharks!
+A series of lava flows have produced unique geological formations here, including arches and tunnels both above and underneath the water, making the area an excellent place to swim.
+In the shallow waters, you can find tropical fish, rays, turtles, sea horses, and white-tipped reef sharks.
 Keep your eyes open for penguins sitting on the rocks and prepare yourself for the possibility of swimming with majestic sea turtles.
 At night, you can rest or explore Isabela Island as you wish.

-Day 9: Free Day in Isabela Island
+Day 9: Free Day on Isabela Island

-Day 10: Speedboat to Santa Cruz Island
+Day 10: Take a Speedboat to Santa Cruz Island

-In the afternoon, visit the Charles Darwin Station, where scientists from all over the world meet and work together.
+In the afternoon, you'll visit the Charles Darwin Station, where scientists from all over the world meet and work together.
 Environmental projects include water analysis, protection of endemic wildlife, analysis of the effects of tourism on nature, and other pressing issues.
 Visit the turtle rearing station to see where animals are raised before being released into nature.
-Keep an eye out for land iguanas, who live around the station.
+Keep an eye out for the land iguanas who live around the station.

-Days 11-12: Day Trip to an Uninhabited Island
+Day 11: Venture to an Uninhabited Island

 Ride a yacht to an uninhabited island around Santa Cruz.
-Depending on the weather, scheduling, and permissions by the National Park, you'll visit one of the following islands: Santa Fé, South Plazas, Bartolomé, or North Seymour.
+Depending on the weather, scheduling, and permissions by the national park, you'll visit one of the following islands: Santa Fé, South Plazas, Bartolomé, or North Seymour.

-Each island is unique, offering spectacular scenery and opportunities to see rare wildlife up-close.
-Santa Fé and South Plazas are home to endemic land iguanas, while Bartolomé is known for its beautiful lava sceneries.
+Each island is unique, offering spectacular scenery and opportunities to see rare wildlife.
+Santa Fé and South Plazas are home to endemic land iguanas, while Bartolomé is known for its beautiful lava flows.
 On North Seymour, look for frigate birds, land iguanas, and blue-footed boobies.
 In the evening, return to Puerto Ayora to enjoy some free time.

 With no planned activities today, you're free to enjoy the island's beauty at your own pace.
 Hike to Tortuga Bay, go for a stroll in the peaceful town of Puerto Ayora, shop for souvenirs, explore hidden coves, or rent a bike to explore the highlands.
 Enjoy the beauty of the Galapagos, take lots of photos, and slow down the pace to truly appreciate island life on your last day in the archipelago.

 Day 14: Transfer to Airport on Baltra Island